riferrei/pacman-with-elasticsearch/README.md

 ## 3. Installing and Uninstalling the Game

-- Use the script `install.sh` to install the game
+- Execute the script `install.sh` to install the game
   ```bash
   sh install.sh
   ```

-- Use the script `uninstall.sh` to uninstall the game
+- Execute the script `uninstall.sh` to uninstall the game
   ```bash
   sh uninstall.sh
   ```